 When your staff is dedicated to your mission, they make patients feel comfortable about coming in for care.
 Highlight the great things your staff does by creating social media spotlights of them.

-These can be as simple as a “get to know you” post with a picture of a friendly face from your clinic.
-You can also use video to your advantage here, letting the staff member introduce themselves and talk about why they love the work they do.
+You can also use video to your advantage here, letting the staff member discuss their job and talk about why they love the work they do.
 It doesn’t require advanced video editing skills, just a smartphone and a room with good lighting.

 However, there is one important caveat to sharing consumer content in the healthcare industry.